narcisolobo/isodate-formatting/README.md

 This example assignment introduces the student to installing and implementing third-party npm packages and using custom modules.
 It also allows the student to practice callback functions.

-When students add a MongoDB database to their full stack projects, the documents in their databases will have `createdAt` and `updatedAt` properties in ISO 8601 date format.
+When students eventually add a MongoDB database to their full stack projects, the documents in their databases will have `createdAt` and `updatedAt` properties in ISO 8601 date format.
 In order to format these dates in a friendlier way, we can use Day.js.

 ## Third-Party Packages
 - [Day.js](https://day.js.org/) - Fast 2kB alternative to Moment.js with the same modern API.
 The creators of Moment [discourage it from being used in new projects going forward](https://momentjs.com/docs/#/-project-status/).